 Setting server debug levels on a Perforce server (p4d) has no effect on the debug level of a Perforce Proxy (p4p) process, and vice versa.

-In most cases, the Perforce server trace flags are useful only to administrators working with Perforce Technical Support to diagnose or investigate a problem.
+In most cases, the Perforce server command tracing and tracking flags are useful only to system administrators working with Perforce Technical Support to diagnose or investigate a problem.